 Pricing Terminology

-| Term | Price vs. Par | Meaning |
+| Term | Price vs. Par | What it means for yield |

 |---|---|---|

-| Premium | Above par (>100) | Market yield is LOWER than coupon rate |
+| Premium | Above par (>100) | Market yield is lower than the coupon rate |

-| Discount | Below par (<100) | Market yield is HIGHER than coupon rate |
+| Discount | Below par (<100) | Market yield is higher than the coupon rate |

-| Par | Equal to par (100) | Market yield EQUALS the coupon rate |
+| Par | Equal to par (100) | Market yield equals the coupon rate |

 Exam Tip: Gotchas